-Together with researchers from UNSW and RBGSyd (Royal Botanic Gardens Sydney) we will have deployed a total of 31 satellite trackers, allowing us to follow the movements of 31 individual birds.
+Together with researchers from UNSW and RBGSyd (Royal Botanic Gardens Sydney) we deployed a total of 31 satellite trackers, allowing us to follow the movements of 31 individual birds.
 This is the largest number of ibis tracked in a single study within Australia to date!

 Five Geotrak satellite GPS trackers were deployed on adult straw-necked ibis in the Macquarie Marshes in October 2016 and the rest of the trackers were deployed on straw-necked ibis and Australian white ibis adults and juveniles in Barmah-Millewa Forest from November 2016 to January 2017.